junovhs/applydiff/readme.md

 ## Known Issues

 1. **Chat UI patch display**: Some chat interfaces mangle patch syntax when rendering.
-Always copy patches from plain text or the app itself.
+We need to figure out an AI-bulletproof syntax for our patches that does not interfere.
 2. **Version history persistence**: Versions reset on app restart (in-memory only).
 3. **Multi-block preview**: Preview shows combined diff for all blocks.